kinoshitadaisuke/ncu_astroinformatics_202309/README.md

 If you have any difficulty for reading "The Python Tutorial" alone, come and talk to me.
 We may be able to arrange a group meeting to read "The Python Tutorial" together.

 Do you need a crash course for basic Python programming?
-If so, come and talk t o me.
+If so, come and talk to me.